A metric boundary theory for Carnot groups: Horofunction boundaries of higher Heisenberg groups

 \begin{proof} Suppose $p = (a,b,c)$ is a ceiling seam point with $\norm{(a,b)}_{V_1} = 1$ and $c = \frac1{\lambda^2}$.
-Whether $\norm{\cdot}_{V_1}$ is smooth or polyhedral, the principal blow-up of the layered sup norm at $p$ will have $\phi^+_{(a,b)}$ as a partial function.
+Whether $\norm{\cdot}_{V_1}$ is smooth or polyhedral, the principal blow-up of the layered sup norm at $p$ will have the ceiling function $\phi^+_{(a,b)}$, as defined in Lemma~\ref{lem:ceilingBU}, as a partial function.
 Any two piecewise-defined functions can only be equal if they are defined by the same partial functions.
 Since $\phi^+_{(a,b)} = \phi^+_{(a',b')}$ if and only if $(a,b) = (a',b')$ and since we are assuming the boundary is separated, meaning no other partial functions in the blow-up are equal to $\phi^+_{(a,b)}$, the principal blow-up functions at points on the ceiling seam are pairwise distinct.
-Via the same argument, any two finite translations of the principal blow-ups at different ceiling seam points must also be distinct.
+Via the same argument, any two finite translates of the principal blow-ups at different ceiling seam points must also be distinct.